gpustack/llama-box/README.md

 ## Tools

-It was so hard to find a Chat UI that was directly compatible with OpenAI, I mean, no installation required (I can live with `docker run`), no tokens (or optional), no [Ollama](https://github.com/ollama/ollama) required, just a simple RESTful API.
+It was so hard to find a Chat UI that was directly compatible with OpenAI, that mean, no installation required (I can live with `docker run`), no tokens (or optional), no [Ollama](https://github.com/ollama/ollama) required, just a simple RESTful API.

-So I was inspired by
+So we are inspired by
 the [llama.cpp/chat.sh](https://github.com/ggerganov/llama.cpp/blob/e6f291d15844398f8326940fe5ad7f2e02b5aa56/examples/server/chat.sh)
 and adjust it to interact with LLaMA Box.

 All you need is a Bash shell and curl.

 - **completion.sh**: A simple script to interact with the `/completion` endpoint.
+- **chat.sh**: A simple script to interact with the `/v1/chat/completions` endpoint.

+Both `completion.sh` and `chat.sh` are used for talking with the LLaMA Box, but `completion.sh` embeds a fixed pattern to format the given prompt format, while `chat.sh` can leverage the chat template from the model's metadata or user defined.

 ```shell
 $ # one-shot completion